adityanaag3/planning-poker-salesforce/README.md

 1. Create your own Card sets (if needed) by navigating to Custom Metadata Types
 1. Navigate to the Planning Poker Host App, and click on the Games tab.
 1. Create a new Game by entering a name and optional description
 1. On the Game detail, select the source of your user stories.
+If you don't have an existing object where you store the user stories, you can use the "Backlog Item" object is provided by this app.

 ### Hosting a game